 Over the two week period I got to try several of the recipes.
 I was happy to see healthy versions of some of my favorite meal staples, such as chicken piccata, chili, omelets, and roast chicken.
 I was also pleasantly surprised to find that I didn’t have to add much (if any) extra seasoning to the recipes, as they were all very flavorful.
 I usually find I have to add extra salt or garlic to recipes for flavor, especially for meals that are “healthy,” but that was not the case with the recipes I tried from this book.
 Lots of garlic, fresh herbs, and a healthy amount of sea salt and cracked pepper made the dinners savory and full of flavor.
 I also loved that this didn’t seem like a restrictive plan, and instead was very balanced.
 There were carbs, meats, and savory sauces.

-Here are photos and reviews of some of the recipes I tried:
+Here are reviews of some of the recipes I tried.